jeffpascal/Architect-Roadmap/README.md

 Requirements:
 - Highly skilled in your own technical speciality(Java)
 - Able to collaborate productively with other specialists
-- mastery of one profession, whilst
+- mastery of one profession
    - build lesser capabilities in adjoining professions